Home / Use Cases / Professions / Social Workers

 Social workers handle cases involving people in crisis — child removals, abuse reports, involuntary commitments.
 Some of those people search for the worker who made the call.

-Home visits reveal your car and routine — broker sites reveal everything else
+Home visits reveal your car and routine; broker sites fill in the rest

-Your family is exposed through your broker profile
+Your family is listed through your record

 Caseload turnover means a growing number of people with grievances

-Protect your information →
+Protect your information

 From discovery to ongoing protection